The Gore London – Starhotels Collezione

 Final Thoughts

 Considering how much history and what a great location this hotel is very good value in comparison to its nearby peers.
 It is elegant, charming and almost eccentric in a very British way and I really enjoyed my short but sweet stay here.
-However, I enjoyed it much more once I understood more about this boutique hotel so I do urge guest to read about it and explore as much of the hotel as you can to really get to know it.
+However, I enjoyed it much more once I understood more about this boutique hotel so I do urge guests to read about it and explore as much of the hotel as you can to really get to know it.
 I wish walls could talk as I am sure there are many great Gore stories to tell!!